park-bench/netcheck/README.md

 1. Locate the example configuration file at `/etc/netcheck/netcheck.conf.example`.
 2. Copy or rename this file to `netcheck.conf` in the same directory.
 Edit this file to add configuration details.
-3. Restart the daemon with `service netcheck restart`.
+3. Restart the daemon with `systemctl restart netcheck`.
 If the configuration file is valid and named correctly, the service will now start successfully.

 ## Updates

 Updates may change configuration file options, so if you have a configuration file already, check that it has all of the required options in the current example file.